 If you've never had food-poisoning, you're lucky.
 E.coli is often the cause of violent tummy trouble (vomiting, diarrhea) when we eat food with high concentrations of this common digestive bacteria.
 E.coli via food poisoning may reach us through shellfish which live in waters polluted with untreated sewage, through rare or undercooked meats which have not been subjected to high enough temperatures to kill bacteria in the raw product, and through foods prepared by people who don't wash their hands after using the bathroom.

 But here's the real appetite-killer: you can give yourself E.coli "poisoning", without ever leaving the house.
 No raw oysters or pricey steak-tartare necessary‚ think of it as the budget version.

 Unless your toothbrush is protected by the physical barrier of the STERIPOD toothbrush holder, a colorful clip-on "helmet", the bacteria land on the exposed, damp bristles.
-And, unless the bacteria already present on the bristles are neutralized by the natural antiseptic contained inside the bubble of the STERIPOD toothbrush holder, those bacteria will breed into the billions.
+And, unless the odor-causing germs already present on the bristles are neutralized by the natural antiseptic contained inside the bubble of the STERIPOD toothbrush holder, those bacteria will breed into the billions.
 Next time you brush, they'll be waiting, in greater numbers than ever.